Skip to content

 module "account_cache" {

-source = "git::https://github.com/acai-consulting/terraform-aws-acf-account-cache.git"
+source = "git::https://github.com/acai-solutions/terraform-aws-acf-account-cache.git"

 settings = {